lloydtao/lloyd.cx/portfolio/content/articles/design-validation.md

 Software teams have a broad range of skill levels.

-This could be due to familiarity with the tools, a push for mentorship from engineering managers, or just general software engineering experience.
+This can be due to familiarity with the tools, a push for mentorship from engineering managers, or just general software engineering .

-All in all, we shouldn't assume, nor expect, a level playing field across the team.
+In short, we shouldn't expect, nor assume, a level playing field across the team.

 ![A team constructing a web page design together](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/4yxz8pmu3agrd3nws6vb.png)

-Autonomy is a great thing.
-However, in the journey to give team members independence, you may find running out-of-scope in implementation.
+In the journey to give team members independence, you may find running out-of-scope in implementation.

 This can lead to a range of issues, including undesired functionality and conflict with other work items.
 Product owners put a lot of effort into keeping the backlog well-defined, and we need to stick to what's required!

-Further, these issues will almost always be identified at the resolution (pull request) level, where time and development costs have already been spent.
+Further, these issues will almost always be identified **after** implementation, when time and development costs have already been spent.

-Therefore, we need a way to keep our team members on the right path, while still promoting autonomy through asynchronous development practises.
+We need a way to keep our team members on the right path, while still promoting autonomy through asynchronous development practises.

 ### Enriching the Agile Lifecycle

-In my experience, I've found that the solution is a single, extra step in the agile process.
+I've found that a good solution is the inclusion of just a single, extra step in the agile process.

 You're probably familiar with the **design document**.
 Before implementation starts, the developer whips up an outline of how they intend for the work item to be to completed.